G4brielAndrade/G4brielAndrade/README.md

 ## Hello there, i'm Gabriel Andrade

-- 🔭 I currently work with Games.
-I'm a game developer at InvolkerStudios.
+- 🔭 I currently work with Games, websites and ERP.
+I'm a game CTO at InvolkerStudios.
 - 🌱 I'm currently studying C++ and Pyhton
 - 😄 Turning codes into life